エジプト

 • Lunch

-• Egyptian Museum The Egyptian Museum is a world-famous museum located in Cairo, Egypt, and is one of the most important places exhibiting artifacts from ancient Egypt.
-The museum opened in 1902 and has played a central role in the research and academic development of Egyptology.
-Its collection reflects the history of Egyptian civilization over approximately 5,000 years and is an indispensable facility for history enthusiasts and researchers from around the world.
+• Egyptian Museum (Museum of Egyptian Antiquities) The Egyptian Museum in Cairo is a world-renowned museum and one of the most important places exhibiting artifacts of ancient Egypt.
+The museum opened in 1902 and has played a central role in Egyptological research and academic development.
+Its collections reflect the history of Egyptian civilization spanning about 5,000 years, making it an indispensable facility for history lovers and researchers worldwide.

-Currently, the transfer to the new museum, the Great Egyptian Museum (GEM), is underway, and in the near future, even more artifacts are expected to be displayed.
-However, this museum, where the historical value can be felt on-site, is a valuable spot for learning about Egyptian civilization, and its importance is unlikely to change in the future.
+The relocation to the new museum, the Grand Egyptian Museum (GEM), is currently underway, and many more artifacts are expected to be displayed there in the near future.
+However, this museum, where the historical value can be felt on site, remains a valuable spot for learning about Egyptian civilization, and its importance will not change.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59591

-• Muhammad Ali Mosque The Muhammad Ali Mosque began construction in the 1830s on the orders of Muhammad Ali Pasha.
-Muhammad Ali was a figure who held power as the governor of Egypt under the Ottoman Empire and promoted modernization, bringing many reforms to Egypt.
-This mosque was built to symbolize Muhammad Ali's power and dignity, and it also played a role in emphasizing the influence of the Ottoman Empire in Egypt.
+• Muhammad Ali Mosque The Muhammad Ali Mosque was commissioned by Muhammad Ali Pasha and construction began in the 1830s.
+Muhammad Ali, who held power as the Ottoman governor of Egypt, promoted modernization and brought many reforms to Egypt.
+This mosque was built to symbolize Muhammad Ali's power and dignity and also served to emphasize the Ottoman influence in Egypt.

-Construction of the mosque began in the 1830s and was ultimately completed in 1857.
-The design is based on the typical mosque architectural style of the Ottoman Empire period, particularly imitating the Blue Mosque in Istanbul (Süleymaniye Mosque), which Muhammad Ali Pasha favored.
-However, this mosque also has many unique features, with a design that reflects the regional characteristics of Egypt.
+Construction began in the 1830s and was finally completed in 1857.
+Its design is based on the typical mosque architecture of the Ottoman period, particularly modeled after the Blue Mosque (Suleymaniye Mosque) in Istanbul, which Muhammad Ali Pasha admired.
+However, this mosque also has many unique features and incorporates design elements reflecting Egypt's regional character.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59592

-• Khan el-Khalili Market A bustling and vibrant market with narrow, maze-like alleys, where traditional commercial activities have thrived since ancient times.
-Inside the market, local artisans and merchants sell a variety of goods, including gold and silver jewelry, spices, carpets, handicrafts, silk, carpets, traditional clothing, and even popular souvenirs like perfumes, coffee, and spices.
-These items richly reflect Egypt's traditions and culture, allowing visitors to enjoy its unique atmosphere.
+• Khan el-Khalili Bazaar A lively, bustling market with narrow, maze-like alleys where traditional commercial activity from ancient times still thrives.
+Local artisans and merchants sell various goods including gold and silverware, spices, carpets, handicrafts, silk, rugs, traditional clothing, and popular souvenirs such as perfumes, coffee, and spices.
+These products strongly reflect Egyptian tradition and culture, and visitors can enjoy its unique atmosphere.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59593

-• Private Car Transfer We will take you to Cairo Airport.
+• Private car transfer We will transfer you to Cairo Airport.

 Meals B/F:⚪︎ LUN:⚪︎ DIN:×